cscortes/tinc-tutorial/readme.md

         Port = 655
         CNTL-Z

-{:  .note}
-> The subnet ip should match the one you set in your tinc-up file.
+>The subnet ip should match the one you set in your tinc-up file.
 If you change one, you need to change the other.

-8. Create public and private keys for your server.
+1. Create public and private keys for your server.
 Tinc makes this easy with the following command:

         sudo tincd -n myvpn -K